Josh: It’s Josh from The Skints here, we’re at the very undercover, Undercover Festival!

 CJ: Yes man!
-In Guildford in Sunny Surrey.
+In Guildford in sunny Surrey.
 How does it feel to be back in Guildford?
 You done a storm at Guilfest man.

-Josh: Yeh thank you man, Guildford’s always been good to us like we done Guildfest a couple of times, we done Guildford on our last headline tour and played The Boileroom which was good, it was really good actually, it was sold out, a nice little sweaty vibe!
+Josh: Yeah thank you man, Guildford’s always been good to us like we done Guildfest a couple of times, we done Guildford on our last headline tour and played The Boileroom which was good, it was really good actually, it was sold out, a nice little sweaty vibe!

 CJ: It is a nice little sweaty vibe!

 Josh: Yeah Man, the people, do you know what?
 Like Surrey, we always had love in South London because we always used to play in like Brixton and stuff back in the day and then when we started playing further south like Kingston, Guildford…

 CJ: Love Kingston!

 Josh: Yeah all the little festivals around here they always show The Skints love so we appreciate that to the fullest man.